-Enforcement officer means a person appointed to be an enforcement officer by the Queenstown Lakes District Council.
+Enforcement officer means a person appointed to be an enforcement officer or an environmental health officer by the Queenstown Lakes District Council.

 Event means an organised, temporary activity that takes place on one or more days including a market, pop-up stall, parade, protest, wedding, private function (which is independent of premises), festival, concert, celebration, multi-venue sports event of a significant scale, fun run, marathon, duathlon or triathlon.
-For the purposes of this bylaw an indoor performance, indoor private function, tasting and sampling activity, giveaway, sports practice or training is not an event.
+For the purposes of this bylaw an indoor performance, indoor private function, tasting and sampling activity giveaway, sports practice or training is not an event.